-These landfill sites are responsible for a major portion of methan gas emission.
-This methan gas is 30 times more potent as a heat-trapping gas than carbon dioxide and is a significant contributer to climate change.
+These landfill sites are responsible for a major portion of methane gas emissions.
+This methane gas is 30 times more potent as a heat-trapping gas than carbon dioxide and is a significant contributor to climate change.

 1. Refusing what you don’t need